-if you are Actively at Work and your Spouse is not Confined on that date.
+if you are Actively at Work on that date and your Spouse is not Confined on that date.

 If you are not Actively at Work on that date, your Spouse Dental Insurance will not start until you resume being Actively at Work.